 Fond recall from childhood (when notching these epics off on Saturday was how we learned that, besides Gina Lollobrigida and Sophia Loren, everything else with awesome dimensions that entered the United States from the outside needed to be destroyed) could obscure the regrettable fact that this one is not very good (‘good’ being relative considering the The Giant Claw was also on radar that year).
 Too much stock footage, it takes forever to get going—and when it finally gets down to the finish, we want to keep it out of New Jersey?
 The monster–200 feet long–gets trapped in “The Manhattan Tunnel”, which is really the Holland Tunnel, pipeline to Jersey City, but maybe the screenwriter was not all that concerned with accuracy?

 The important thing is the B-U-G, which actually looks kinda cool in the finale, thankfully managing to wreck a bunch of vehicles before it gets gas-bombed (bullets proving useless–like, duh? really now: think how many whacks with a newspaper it takes to conk one yellow jacket).
 It had lit, for a while, on the Washington Monument, but decided to spare it (saved for tidal waves and terrorists later).
-The mockup of the voracious visitor was made of papier-maché and is said to have been 200 feet long, 40 feet high, with a wing-span of 160 feet.
-Smaller models (six feet and one foot) were used as well.
+The large mockup of the voracious visitor was made of papier-maché (studio blurbs insisted it nearly as big as a jet, but..naww…) Smaller models (six feet and one foot) were used as well.

 78 minutes, of which about 10 are okay.
 Directed by Nathan Juran, featuring the serious demeanors of Craig Stevens (‘Col. Joe Parkman’), William Hopper (‘Dr. Nedrick Jackson’), Alix Talton (as the lady reporter, ‘Marge Blaine’), Donald Randolph (‘Maj.Gen.
 Mark Ford’–why give him a first name?), Pat Conway (‘Sgt.
 Pete Allen’) and Paul Smith (‘Corporal’).
 The fortunes of Stevens, Hopper and Conway shortly turned around thanks to landing sensible TV gigs that they wouldn’t have to cough when mentioning, respectively, Peter Gunn, Perry Mason and Tombstone Territory.
 Director Juran signed off on The Brain From Planet Arous and Attack Of The 50 Foot Woman, yet he also gave us the nifty The 7th Voyage Of Sinbad and First Men In The Moon.